 - Explore by engaging the children into a safe online experience, where they can engage and evaluate a range of sources.

-- Inspire by providing the children will the opportunities to try new and exciting apps.
+- Inspire by providing the children with the opportunities to try new and exciting apps and progress.

 - Spark by igniting their minds to a whole new world of technology that correlates to solving real life problems.